ILIASSTAJ/simple_shell/README.md

 man ./simple_shell.1

 AUTHORS
-This program was written by ILIASS BASR TAJ and ZIENEB MANSSOURI
+This program was written by ILIASS BASR TAJ and ZINEB MANSSOURI